 Some people associate the keto diet with the bad word “fat,” and are quick to dismiss it.
 Nothing could be further from the truth.
 Fat is allowed, because it is converted into energy.
 Our body needs healthy fats to thrive.
 Other foods on the diet could not be healthier.
 When you’re eating ketogenic, you’re filling your body with nutrition.
 Let’s take a look at the foods you’ll be eating.

-As this book has already pointed out, the elimination of processed foods and sugar is one of the best things you can do for your health in general.
+As this blog has already pointed out, the elimination of processed foods and sugar is one of the best things you can do for your health in general.
 Processed foods are filled with toxic preservatives that do nothing for you but rob you of your good health.
 Fresh is always better.
 When purchasing anything at the market, get into the habit of reading labels.
 They can be very sneaky and revealing.

 Keep your carbohydrates under 50 grams a day, and you’ll feel the difference.
 A stricter ketogenic diet will contain approximately 20 grams of carbs a day.